sybilhoangRG/support.balsamiq.com/content/misc/flash.md

 **A number of versions of our app are now Flash-free: [Balsamiq Cloud](https://balsamiq.cloud/); and [Balsamiq Wireframes for Google Drive, Confluence, and Jira](https://balsamiq.com/products/mockups/plugins/)**

-Balsamiq Cloud is completely **native** (no Flash).
+These versions are all completely **native** (no Flash).
 We've fully rebuilt our app with the goal of making it feel smooth on all platforms, while reusing as much of the codebase as possible.

 ## What about the Rest of Your Products?